Boulevard de Sébastopol

-The boulevard is 1.3 km in length, starting from the place du Châtelet and ends at the boulevard Saint-Denis, when it becomes the Boulevard de Strasbourg.
-The boulevard is a main thoroughfare, and consists of four vehicular lanes, one of which is reserved for buses.
+The boulevard is 1.3 km in length, starting from the Place du Châtelet and ending at the boulevard Saint-Denis, when it becomes the Boulevard de Strasbourg.
+The boulevard is a main thoroughfare and consists of four vehicular lanes, one of which is reserved for buses.

-Although the road is line with some shops and restaurants, its importance is that of a thoroughfare running north–south in central Paris.
-It separates Le Marais from Les Halles.
+Although the road is lined with some shops and restaurants, its importance is that of a thoroughfare running north–south in central Paris.
+It separates the Parisian neighborhoods Le Marais from Les Halles.

 History

 The boulevard de Sébastopol is one of the most important roads opened up by the Baron Haussmann during his transformation of Paris in the 1850s.
 It was conceived as a major artery running a north–south axis across Paris, leading to the Gare de l'Est.

 The road was christened Boulevard du Centre when it was opened in 1854.
-Following Napoléon III's victory at the port of Sevastopol, in the Crimea of 8 September 1855, it was given its current name.
+Following the French victory in September 1855 at the port of Sevastopol during the Crimean War, it was given its current name.

 For several years, the name belonged to the road known since 1867 as Boulevard Saint-Michel, along the Rive Gauche up to Rue Cujas.

-Louis-Napoleon, when touring with Tsar Alexander II of Russia in 1867 during the Exposition Universelle (1867), had decided on Boulevard de Sébastopol as a perfectly peaceful area to bring the foreign guest through.
+Napoleon III, when touring Paris with Tsar Alexander II of Russia in 1867 during the Exposition Universelle, had decided on the Boulevard de Sébastopol as a peaceful area to bring his foreign guest through.
 But Louis-Napoleon was disappointed, as shouts from crowds surrounding their vehicle could be heard, "Long live Poland!"